Skip to content

 2. Start Grafana

-You can use the below command to start Grafana:
+You can use the following command to start Grafana:

 $ docker run -d --name=grafana -p 3000:3000 grafana/grafana-oss